-In determining whether good faith efforts have been made, the District will consider, on the basis of documentation timely submitted by the bidder, the quality, quantity, and the intensity of the different kinds of efforts that the bidder has made.
+In determining whether good faith efforts have been made, BART will consider, on the basis of documentation timely submitted by the bidder, the quality, quantity, and the intensity of the different kinds of efforts that the bidder has made.
+BART will also consider actions listed in CFR Part 26 Appendix A as part of the bidder's good faith efforts to obtain DBE participation.
 The efforts employed by the bidder should be those that one could reasonably expect a bidder to take if the bidder were actively and aggressively trying to obtain DBE participation sufficient to meet the DBE contract goal.
 Mere pro forma efforts are not good faith efforts to meet the DBE contract requirements.
 Any bidder failing to meet or exceed a DBE goal shall be required to submit all documentation of their good faith efforts within five (5) working days of the bid or proposal submission deadline.